samuelhegner-supernimbus/GameLiftTutorial/README.md

 Optional:
 * AWS CLI (To test your dedicated server with a GameLift Anywhere Fleet)
+* CMAKE (To build the GameLift server SDK with different settings)

 #### Accounts
 Additionally you will need the following things configured.
 Everything below is described in details in the Tutorial series found here: >TutorialLink<